 The Roberts Endowment supports the mission of the Liu Institute for Asia and Asian Studies by encouraging undergraduate students with no prior exposure to or experience in Asia to pursue a meaningful immersion opportunity in Asia.
 Typically such an immersion opportunity will take the shape of a research project, conducted either independently or in collaboration with a lab or organization.
 Other types of immersion opportunity, such as service projects or language study, will also be considered for funding.
 Grants from the Roberts Endowment are not intended to fund study abroad programs or class projects.

-Please review the Liu Institute's updated policy on student grants for fall 2020 here.
+Please review the Liu Institute's updated policy on student grants for spring 2021 here.

 Grants are available to current undergraduate students in good academic standing.
 First preference will be given to undergraduate students with limited or no prior exposure to or experience in Asia who are pursuing the Liu Institute’s supplementary major or minor in Asian Studies or the Keough School’s Global Asia concentration within the supplementary major in Global Affairs.
 Secondary preference is given to students affiliated with the Mendoza College of Business, but all Notre Dame undergraduate students with limited or no prior experience in Asia are eligible for this grant.